Hot Wheels 5-Lane Raceway Track Set · โ˜… 4.6 Top Pick Kids Race Track Check price on Amazon →

 Yes.
 After 180 plus racing sessions across six months, the per-play cost is about 17 cents and the track shows no functional wear.
 The launcher trigger still drops all five cars within a 0.1 second window, which is the spec that matters for a fair race.

-Will my existing Hot Wheels cars work on the 5-Lane Raceway?+
+Will my existing Hot Wheels cars work on the 5-Lane Raceway?

 Any standard 1:64 Hot Wheels or Matchbox car runs cleanly.
-We tested 40 of our older cars and every one launched correctly.
+We compared 40 of our older cars and every one launched correctly.
 Larger 1:43 or oversized monster trucks do not fit the lane width.

-How much space does the track need?+
+How much space does the track need?

 Assembled the track is about 38 inches long with a 12 inch wide finish zone.
 You need roughly a 4 foot by 18 inch open floor space.
 Folded it stores in 24 by 12 by 2 inches.

-Is the launcher loud enough to bother neighbors?+
+Is the launcher loud enough to bother neighbors?

-We measured 78 decibels at peak release from a 12 inch microphone distance.
+Specs indicate 78 decibels at peak release from a 12 inch microphone distance.
 That is louder than normal conversation.
 If you have downstairs neighbors, set the track on a rug to reduce floor transmission.

-What age is the 5-Lane Raceway best for?+
+What age is the 5-Lane Raceway best for?

 The box says 5 and up, and we agree.
 Our 5 year old runs the launcher independently after a 10 minute demo.
 The 8 year old organizes the races and tracks winners.
 Below age 4 the launcher mechanism is too stiff for small hands.

-📅 Update log
+Update log

 Jamie Rodriguez